MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile/do-work-newux.md

 :::image type="content" source="../media/mobile-newux-traveling-directions.png" alt-text="Renderings of three mobile devices showing how to get directions to a work location and update booking status automatically in the Field Service mobile app.":::

-## Update work orders with Copilot (preview)
+## Work with Copilot (preview)

-The new mobile UX uses Copilot in Field Service to enable technicians with a quick and easy way of updating work orders.
+The new mobile UX uses Copilot in Field Service to enable technicians with a quick and easy way of updating work orders and getting a summary of the work order.

-For more information, see [AI-powered work order update](../work-order-update.md).
+For more information, see [AI-powered work order update (preview)](../work-order-update.md) and [Summarize records with Copilot in Field Service (preview)](../work-order-recap.md).

 ## Use embedded Guides in the mobile app